By Stacy Kennedy, MPH, RD, CSO, LDN; Reboot Nutritionist

 Eating fat doesn’t necessarily make you fat!
-Many immune supportive vitamins, like Vitamin E or beta-carotene and hormones, like Vitamin D require some fat in the diet for absorption.
-Pass the avocado, please!
+Many immune supportive vitamins, like Vitamin E or beta-carotene and hormones, like Vitamin D, require some fat in the diet for absorption.

-Protein rich foods can help to reduce reflux and keep blood sugar levels stable while supporting healthy muscles and your immune system.
+Protein-rich foods can help to reduce reflux and keep blood sugar levels stable while supporting healthy muscles and your immune system.

 Adding protein to your diet doesn’t have to mean putting hunks of meat on your plate.
 There are plenty of plant-based proteins.
 If you want to add more protein to your juices, chia seeds, hemp seeds or spirulina are great choices.

 For weight management, it’s preferable to focus more on inclusion of healthy foods — and less on restriction of portions.

 Eating should be fun, not a series of stressful choices and measured portions.
 People are designed to enjoy eating for a reason: it’s how we get the nutrients we need to survive and flourish.